- 1-1/4 teaspoons active dry yeast

 - Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a large bowl coated with cooking spray, turning once to coat the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Cover and let rest for 5 minutes.
 Shape into an 8-in. circle; place on a baking sheet coated with cooking spray.
 Cover and let rise until doubled, about 30 minutes.
 Using the end of a wooden spoon handle, make several 1/4-in. indentations in the loaf.

 - For topping, brush dough with 1 teaspoon oil.
 Top with sage leaves; brush leaves with remaining oil.
 Sprinkle with cheese.
 Bake at 400° for 8-10 minutes or until golden brown.
 Remove to a wire rack.
+Serve warm.
 Yield: 1 loaf (8 wedges).